o3de/o3de.org/content/docs/user-guide/platforms/linux/_index.md

 * Met all Linux hardware and software requirements listed in [O3DE System Requirements](/docs/welcome-guide/requirements).

 {{< note >}}
-The instructions below will assume that $O3DE_ENGINE refers to the absolute path of where the O3DE source code exists on the local file system.
-For target project(s), refer to Refer to [Projects](docs/user-guide/project-config) on how to create new O3DE projects.
+These instructions use $O3DE_ENGINE to refer to the absolute path where the O3DE source code is located on your local file system.
 {{< /note >}}

 ## First Time Setup